-For startups, many of these documents may not even exist — but many of them do.
-Have these prepared and updated before going into the application process to cut down on wasted time and headaches.
-If you’re looking for alternative financing, you won’t need to worry nearly as much about the intimidating amount of paperwork we just listed.
+Many of these documents may not even exist for startups, but many of them do.
+Have these prepared and updated before going into the application process to cut down on wasted time and headaches?
+If you're looking for alternative financing, you won't need to worry nearly as much about the intimidating amount of paperwork we just listed.

-Now that you have many of the essentials in your checklist prepared, we thought a few more honorable mentions should be added.
+Now that you have prepared many of the essentials in your checklist, we thought a few more honorable mentions should be added.

-- Prep any collateral you may need, especially if you’re planning on using a personal loan for business.
-However, alternative lenders usually offer a wide range of unsecured business loans that don’t require any need for collateral.
+- Prep any collateral you may need, especially if you plan on using a personal loan for business.
+However, alternative lenders usually offer a wide range of unsecured business loans that don't require collateral.

 - Disclose other businesses you are involved in during the application process.
-Similarly, make sure to disclose ownership parameters regarding part-ownership, etc. Alternative lenders usually only require 50% ownership — which means getting a loan only requires one or two people instead of an entire panel.
+Similarly, make sure to disclose ownership parameters regarding part-ownership, etc. Alternative lenders usually only require 50% ownership, meaning getting a loan only requires one or two people instead of an entire panel.